instructure/catalog_api_client/README.md

 To authenticate, set the API key in the constructor. (see Usage section)

 ## Pagination
 All index endpoints support pagination.
-By default, returns all data.
+By default, returns all pages.

 If no items exist for the requested page, the response will be a root key with an empty array.